AviSoori1x/AviSoori1x.github.io/_posts/2021-05-16-Building_a_Natural_Language_Processing_API_with_SAS_Viya_FastAPI_and_Docker.md

 The topics I refer to here are semantic grouping of separate documents (NLP speak for pieces of text: think strings) using unsupervised machine learning methods i.e. clusters of similar documents.
 The measures of semantic similarity are calculated by different algorithms differently.
 SAS Viya provides Latent Semantic Analysis (LSA) in the SAS Visual Text Analytics Topic node and in the Text Mining Action Set.
 LSA uses Singular Value Decomposition of the document-term matrix to yield topic weights.
 SAS Viya also provides Latent Dirichlet Allocation (LDA) in the LDA Topic Modeling Action Set.
 LDA is a probabilistic approach to topic modeling and is more compute intensive/ relatively slower compared to LSA (which is basically factorizing a big matrix, something computers are pretty efficient at).

 The levels of verbosity/ granularity in this context is a reference to the amount of information a request to the service returns.
 Believe it or not, developers don't want all the pieces of results an algorithm spits out.
-So it's important to design APIs to give the developer the freedom to choose.
+So, it's important to design APIs to give the developer the freedom to choose.
 Here for the sake of simplicity, you can pass a verbosity flag that will indicate whether to return the sentiment and the topic assignment on a document-by-document basis or just return aggregate values for the entire corpus.

 Note: To follow this blog from begining to end, you must have SAS Viya 3.4 or later and SAS Visual Data Mining and Machine Learning 8.3 or later available in your SAS deployment.